-Housing Balance Policy H1920
+Policy H20 Housing Balance

-- The Council will seek to provide a balance of housing that includes a mix of dwelling type, tenure, size and density.
-The overall mix of housing will take account of the Strategic Housing Market Assessment (SHMA) and Local Housing Needs Study. - The density of any site will be considered individually as there is no evidence to support a set density across all sites. - C Any housing development would be expected to make the most efficient use of the land whilst taking into account what is appropriate for the surrounding local built and natural environment. - The viability of a development will be considered through determining a schemes housing mix. - The Council will also promote a mix of housing that is suitable and adaptable for different groups of people such as single occupiers, people with disabilities, people wanting to build their own homes and the ageing population of the District.
-Further detailed information on this will be in the Design SPD.
+- A The Council will seek to provide a balance of housing that includes a mix of dwelling type, tenure, size and density.
+The overall mix of housing will take account of the Strategic Housing Market Assessment (SHMA) and Local Housing Needs Study. - B The density of any site will be considered individually as there is no evidence to support a set density across all sites. - C Any housing development would be expected to make the most efficient use of the land whilst taking into account what is appropriate for the surrounding local built and natural environment. - D The viability of a development will be considered through determining a schemes housing mix. - E The Council will also promote a mix of housing that is suitable and adaptable for different groups of people such as single occupiers, people with disabilities, people wanting to build their own homes and the ageing population of the District.

-- 5.8076The Council want to ensure that as well as getting the right amount of housing in the right location that the mix of dwelling type, size and density provided on each site is appropriate.
-Provision of the wrong housing balance may lead to people moving outside of the District, more land than is necessary being used or a site being harmful to the character of the area. - 5.8177The SHMA was undertaken across the Derby Housing Market Area and assessed the profile of housing and gaps in the housing offer, housing affordability and trends in the structure of the population over the plan period.
+- 5.79 The Council want to ensure that as well as getting the right amount of housing in the right location that the mix of dwelling type, size and density provided on each site is appropriate.
+Provision of the wrong housing balance may lead to people moving outside of the District, more land than is necessary being used or a site being harmful to the character of the area. - 5.80 The SHMA was undertaken across the Derby Housing Market Area and assessed the profile of housing and gaps in the housing offer, housing affordability and trends in the structure of the population over the plan period.
 The data is split across a Housing Market Area basis, Local Authority and also the sub-markets area.